About Carl Davis CBE

 2019 saw the world premiere of two of Carl’s newly composed full-length ballets: The Great Gatsby, for a new production by Jorden Morris for the Pittsburgh Ballet Theatre in February 2019, and the much-anticipated Chaplin: The Tramp for the Slovak National Ballet in Bratislava in March 2019.

-His early work in the USA provided valuable conducting experience with organizations such as New York City Opera and the Robert Shaw Chorale.
-In 1959 the revue Diversions, of which he was co-author, won an Off-Broadway Emmy and subsequently travelled to the 1961 Edinburgh Festival.
+His early work in the USA provided valuable conducting experience with organizations such as the New York City Opera and the Robert Shaw Chorale.
+In 1959, the revue Diversions, of which he was co-author, won an Off-Broadway Emmy and subsequently traveled to the 1961 Edinburgh Festival.
 As a direct result of its success there, Davis was commissioned by Ned Sherrin to write music for That Was The Week That Was.
 Other radio and TV commissions followed and Davis’s UK career was launched.

 Carl and Jean and Charlie the Basset Hound

-Following on from his work on Thames Television’s Hollywood series, he created a score for Abel Gance’s epic film Napoléon, a performance so unique it stimulated a global revival of silent film performance with live orchestra.
-He has written or reconstructed scores for over 50 silent films ranging from Charlie Chaplin, Harold Lloyd and Buster Keaton to DW Griffiths’ masterpiece Intolerance.
+Following his work on Thames Television’s Hollywood series, he created a score for Abel Gance’s epic film Napoléon, a performance so unique it stimulated a global revival of silent film performance with live orchestra.
+He wrote or reconstructed scores for over 50 silent films ranging from Charlie Chaplin, Harold Lloyd, and Buster Keaton to D.W.
+Griffiths’ masterpiece Intolerance.

-Carl is also a notable composer for ballet and has written scores for the London Contemporary Dance Theatre, the Birmingham Royal Ballet and the Northern Ballet Theatre, working with choreographers David Bintley, Gillian Lynne, Derek Deane, and Daniel de Andrade.
+Carl was also a notable composer for ballet and wrote scores for the London Contemporary Dance Theatre, the Birmingham Royal Ballet, and the Northern Ballet Theatre, working with choreographers David Bintley, Gillian Lynne, Derek Deane, and Daniel de Andrade.

-In 2009 Carl created his own record label – taking full advantage of the digital progression of music.
-In 2015, the Carl Davis Collection included 27 discs on international and digital release.
+In 2009, Carl created his own record label, taking full advantage of the digital progression of music.
+By 2015, the Carl Davis Collection included 27 discs on international and digital release.